Azure/tech-debt-analytics/README.md

 ## Getting started

+1. Create an app registration to use for the shipper API and a User Managed Identity for the infrastructure deployment
-1. Deploy the infrastructure to host the modernisation reports
+2. Deploy the infrastructure to host the modernisation reports
-2. Add your CI/CD pipeline to submit modernisation results to the shipper API
+3. Add your CI/CD pipeline to submit modernisation results to the shipper API
-3. Deploy and configure the Power BI report to see results from every repository with a modernisation CI/CD pipeline
+4. Deploy and configure the Power BI report to see results from every repository with a modernisation CI/CD pipeline

 Read more in [Getting started](docs/getting-started.md)